ravi-kumar7/documentation/docs/bank-connect/basics.md

 There is usually a field `fraud_type` that indicates the fraud type.
 The list of possible `fraud_type` values can be acquired on request from the FinBox team.

 A general rule of thumb would be that the fraud_type is usually in a string format with all lower case and words separated by underscore (\_).
-So a fraud type term can be formed by simple string manipulation of replacing underscore with spaces and capitalising each word then.
+So a fraud type term can be formed by simple string manipulation of replacing underscore with spaces and making the first character capital in each word then.
 Example: `some_fraud_type` can become `Some Fraud Type`.

 In case of transaction level fraud, `transaction_hash` (unique identifier for a transaction) is usually present along with `fraud_type` to know the transaction that has fraud.